-- If you have completed a three or four-year undergraduate degree – you are eligible for a maximum of 5.0 transfer credits (4.0 credits at the 100-level, and 1.0 credit at the 200-level).
+- If you have completed, or will complete a three- or four-year degree, you would be considered a Second Degree applicant and be limited to 5.0 transfer credits (4.0 credits at the 100-level, and 1.0 credit at the 200-level).

-- Business, Commerce, or Management courses are only eligible for transfer credit consideration at the University of Toronto Mississauga if they were completed at a Universities Canada/AUCC member institution.
+- Business, Commerce, and Management courses are only eligible for transfer credit consideration at the University of Toronto Mississauga if they were completed at a Universities' Canada member institution.